SS Morro Castle (1930): Fire

 Cut off by the fire amidships, passengers tended to move toward the stern.
 Most crew members, on the other hand, moved to the forecastle.
-In many places, the deck boards were hot to the touch, and breathing was difficult in the thick smoke.
+In many places, the deck boards were hot to the touch and breathing was difficult in the thick smoke.
 As conditions grew steadily worse, the decision became either "jump or burn" for many passengers.
 However, jumping into the water was problematic, as high winds churned up great waves that made swimming extremely difficult.

-On the decks of the burning ship, the crew and passengers exhibited the full range of reactions to the disaster at hand.
+Passengers and crew exhibited the full range of reactions to the disaster at hand.
 Some crew members were incredibly brave as they tried to fight the fire.
 Others tossed deck chairs and life rings overboard to provide persons in the water with makeshift flotation devices.

 Only six of the ship's twelve lifeboats were launched: boats 1, 3, 5, 9, and 11 on the starboard side, and boat 10 on the port side.
-Although the combined capacity of these boats was 408, they carried only 85 people, most of them crew members.
+Although the combined capacity of these boats was 408, they carried only 85 people, most of whom were crew members.
 Many passengers died for lack of knowledge of how to use the life preservers.
 As they hit the water, life preservers knocked many persons unconscious, leading to subsequent death by drowning, or broke victims' necks from the impact, killing them instantly.

 Rescue efforts at sea

-The rescuers were slow to react.
+First responders were slow to react.
 The first rescue ship to arrive on the scene was Andrea F. Luckenbach.
-Two other ships—Monarch of Bermuda and City of Savannah—were slow in taking action after receiving the SOS but eventually did arrive on the scene.
-The fourth ship to participate in the rescue operations was President Cleveland, which launched a motor boat that made a cursory circuit around the Morro Castle and, upon seeing nobody in the water along her route, retrieved her motor boat and left the scene.
+Two other ships—Monarch of Bermuda and City of Savannah—were slow in taking action after receiving the SOS signal but eventually did arrive on the scene.
+The fourth ship to participate in the rescue operations was President Cleveland, which launched a motorboat that made a cursory circuit around Morro Castle and, upon seeing nobody in the water along her route, retrieved her motorboat and left the scene.

-The Coast Guard vessels Tampa and Cahoone positioned themselves too far away to see the victims in the water and rendered little assistance.
-The Coast Guard's aerial station at Cape May, New Jersey, failed to send their float planes until local radio stations started reporting that dead bodies were washing ashore on the New Jersey beaches, from Point Pleasant Beach to Spring Lake.
+The United States Coast Guard vessels Tampa and Cahoone positioned themselves too far away to see the victims in the water and rendered little assistance.
+The Coast Guard's aerial station at Cape May, New Jersey, failed to send their float planes until local radio stations started reporting that dead bodies were washing ashore on New Jersey beaches, from Point Pleasant Beach to Spring Lake.

 In time, additional small boats arrived on the scene.
-The large ocean swells presented a major problem, making it very difficult to see people in the water.
-A plane piloted by Harry Moore, Governor of New Jersey and Commander of the New Jersey Guard, helped boats to find survivors and bodies by dipping its wings and dropping markers.
+Large ocean swells presented a major problem, making it very difficult to see people in the water.
+A plane piloted by Harry Moore, governor of New Jersey and commander of the New Jersey Air National Guard, helped boats to find survivors and bodies by dipping its wings and dropping markers.